 Basic Greek Phrases: A Complete Guide for Travelers

-Hello everyone, I’m Thanasis and you’ll learn all the Greek survival phrases you need while you’re in Greece!
+Today you’ll learn all the Greek survival phrases you need, while you’re in Greece!

 If you’re planning a trip to Greece, you need to have a few Greek phrases in your pocket.
 It will make your experience even more enjoyable, whether you’re exploring the ancient ruins of Athens, relaxing on the stunning Santorini, or tasting delicious Greek food!